shikhar0x/ember/README.md

 - Microsoft Edge

 You must be logged into Spotify in one of these browsers before launching Ember.
+> [!WARNING]
+> **On Windows:** Ember will directly use your active browser profile to fetch authentication tokens.
+You must completely close your browser (including background processes) before running Ember, otherwise it will crash because the profile database is locked.

 ## Virtual Environment Setup